Fall 2017 Advising Update

 How to Make an Advising Appointment

-Students interested in meeting with a biology advisor should review the list of biology specialty areas in the left navigational panel.
 Students should interact with an advisor who is closely associated with that area of biology they find most interesting in an effort to determine not only potential course selections but career options.
 Think about what you want to do and ask questions.

 Each linked faculty list will have additional information, including whether the advisor wishes to have you make appointments with her/him through e-mail, phone, or an electronic calendar.
 Most faculty prefer to be contacted via email.